20 Years a Neurosurgeon

 Elite Performance - West Point Lecture

-I was honored once again to have the opportunity to speak about elite performance with some of the future leaders of America's military.
-The event was held March 3, 2014 with the cadets in the sports psychology class.
+On March 3, 2014 I was honored once again to have the opportunity to speak about elite performance with some of the future leaders of America's military.
 I'm very proud of the relationship that has been forged with West Point Academy over the past year.

 West Point Wakeup Call